mjhoffm2/ReactTrainingTutorial/Part-1-%2D-Achieving-'Hello-World'.md

 ## Server Code

-We will configure our server to run from port 3000 on our localhost, and will server the static main.html file when a user requests the "/" url.
+We will configure our server to run from port 3000 on our localhost, and will serve the static main.html file when a user requests the "/" url.
 The following code will accomplish this:

 _App.ts_
 ```ts